Proverbs 17:23

 Bribery corrupts justice and perverts righteousness.

-23 A wicked man receives a bribe in secret, to pervert the ways of justice.
+23 A wicked man takes a covert bribe to subvert the course of justice.

 Bribery corrupts justice and perverts righteousness.